 Academic Probation and Termination

 In order to remain in good academic standing, graduate students must maintain a minimum cumulative GPA of 3.0 once they have a total of 8 credit hours attempted and any higher or additional academic standards established by the faculty of the program of study.
 For Graduate Division purposes, total credit hours attempted is defined as the sum of credit hours for all graduate courses in which a graduate student is enrolled as of the official university enrollment report date or ‘census date.’
-Thesis (700) and dissertation (800) courses are not included as they may be repeated multiple times and no grade is assigned until the thesis or dissertation is defended.
+Thesis (700) and dissertation (800) courses are not included as they may be repeated multiple times and no grade (NG) is assigned until the degree is conferred.

 Students who fail to remain in good academic standing in accordance with the paragraphs above, will be automatically placed on academic probation by the Graduate Division, during which time they will have an opportunity to correct their academic deficiencies.
 The probationary period will last for the following semester.
 The student must be registered during the semester s/he is placed on probation.
 No extensions of the probationary period will be granted due to incompletes (I).
 Enrollment at the graduate level will be automatically terminated by the Graduate Division for students who fail to correct their academic deficiencies by the end of the probationary period.
 Graduate students will not be allowed to register for classes and will be subject to immediate dismissal if it is mathematically impossible to achieve an overall cumulative GPA of 3.00 by the end of the probationary period.